-Overall revenues in fiscal 2009 decreased by \$57.4 million, or 6.7%, from fiscal 2008.
+Overall revenues in fiscal year 2009 decreased by \$57.4 million, or 6.7%, from fiscal year 2008.
 This revenue decline was principally due to a reduction in demand in our end markets as a result of adverse global macroeconomic conditions, in addition to our exit from certain product areas such as mobile transceivers in the second fiscal quarter of 2009.
-Net revenues from our top three customers decreased to 38.2% for the fiscal year ended October 2, 2009 as compared to 43.5% for the corresponding period in the prior year, reflecting continued diversification of our customer base.